Genesis 6:1-22

 - Who are the daughters of men?

-- Who are their offspring the giants upon the earth” (verse 4)
+- Who are their offspring, the giants upon the earth” (verse 4)

 - “Sons of God”: There are three views as to just who the “sons of God” are:

 - Children of rulers: Some seeing the difficulty in this passage have chosen to render the Hebrew word for “God” (elohim) in its plural form “gods” which can mean rulers.
-In their interpretation they say that these men were born into influential homes and took women from whomever they wanted thus their children were as verses 4 says, “mighty men who were of old, men of renown.”
+In their interpretation they say that these men were born into influential homes and took women from whomever they wanted thus their children were as verse 4 says, “mighty men who were of old, men of renown.”
 The trouble with this interpretation is that the Jewish scribes translated the word into Greek in the singular form.
-Furthermore in the three other places the phrase “sons of God” appears the meaning is never rulers as this interpretation supposes.
+Furthermore in the three other places the phrase “sons of God” appears, the meaning is never rulers as this interpretation supposes.

-- Jude 1:6 “And the angels who did not keep their proper domain, but left their own abode, He has reserved in everlasting chains under darkness for the judgment of the great day.”
+Jude 1:6 “And the angels who did not keep their proper domain, but left their own abode, He has reserved in everlasting chains under darkness for the judgment of the great day.”

-Based upon this passage as well as 2 Peter 2:4-6 it appears that the fallen angels or demons left their own habitation of which they have no sexual reproduction and possessed ungodly men who in turn took women sexually, who were perhaps demon possessed themselves.
+Based upon this passage as well as 2 Peter 2:4-6, it appears that the fallen angels or demons left their own habitation of which they have no sexual reproduction and possessed ungodly men who in turn took women sexually, who were perhaps demon possessed themselves.
 The offspring of which was genetically altered into giants, mighty men of renown.

 - “Daughters of men”: Daughters have been born into families prior to this otherwise we would not have had such a great population.
 We get a further understanding of what is meant by the words, “that they were beautiful” which implies that these “sons of God” were looking at the daughters of men with an eye to the beautiful ones classifying the ones that were outwardly beautiful.
-So their eye was only towards the “babes or fox’s” and not looking at the inward character thus they married the ungodly women.
-The problem with these women being only from Cain is that it doesn’t make since.
+So their eye was only towards the “babes or foxes and not looking at the inward character thus they married the ungodly women.
+The problem with these women being only from Cain is that it doesn’t make sense.
 Both the daughters of Cain and the daughters of Seth were the daughters of “Adam” which is the word used for man.
 Finally even though marriage of godly to that of ungodly is wrong it does not produce genetically altered children or even ones that are more sinful.

 - “Giants upon the earth”: The word “Giants” is a word that has a double meaning in the Hebrew.
 First it literally means “fallen ones” which seems to point to the nature of their parents.
 Second it came to describe the physical stature of some of the people in the land of Canaan.
 The fact that there were people of extremely large stature is supported by archaeologists who have discovered “giant” cities in Bashan (an area of northern Israel bordering Jordan) where they have found beds and other items 10 to 15 feet in length.
-Apparently their stature made them very well known for their military superiority something that we see in the story of David and Goliath.
+Apparently their stature made them very well known for their military superiority, something that we see in the story of David and Goliath.

-Vs. 3 It seems as though that at the time when women were chosen according to their outward beauty and not their inward heart by those that were demon possessed that God issues a message that His patience towards mankind’s rebellion and compromise is going to come to an end in 120 years which was to be the flood, whether that message was by way of Noah or Methuselah or both we can’t be sure.
-In Noah’s case, according to Genesis 7:11, the flood came in his 600th year while last week we saw that his three sons were born when he was 500 years old.
-2 Peter 2:5 tells us that Noah was a “a preacher of righteousness” which would mean that he started preaching 20 years prior to his son’s birth and ended the day they went into the ark.
-Every board and nail he built in that ark was a plea to a fallen world of God’s desire for grace as well as a warning of judgment of they don’t repent.
-Back to the five stages that make up the crumbling of a society:
+In Noah’s case, according to Genesis 7:11, the flood came in his 600th year while earlier we saw that his three sons were born when he was 500 years old.
+2 Peter 2:5 tells us that Noah was a “a preacher of righteousness,” which would mean that he started preaching 20 years prior to his son’s birth and ended the day they went into the ark.
+Every board and nail he built in that ark was a plea to a fallen world of God’s desire for grace as well as a warning of judgment if they don’t repent.

-- 5b Evil imaginations: “every intent of the thoughts of his heart was only evil continually.”
+- Fourth, Evil imaginations: “every intent of the thoughts of his heart was only evil continually.”
 There was universal wickedness in mankind, which again suggests that demonic influence was present.
 The depraved heart of man was continually searching for a higher degree of stimulating experiences.
 The use of the word “heart” here is the first time it is used in the Bible and it is followed up by the word again being used to describe God’s grief in His heart.

-- 11 Violence: “earth also was corrupt before God, and the earth was filled with violence.”
+- Fifth, Violence: “Earth, also was corrupt before God, and the earth was filled with violence.”
 That is always the progression in a world that is absent from the knowledge of God.
+Multiplication of people, Compromise, Absence of the knowledge of God, Evil imaginations and Violence!

 Vs. 6-7 God responds to this escalating wickedness in three ways:

-- 6a Sorrow: God knew that man would become this corrupt, so this passage speaks of the broken heartedness of our heavenly Father.
-He had not changed His mind towards mankind, He still loved them, but His purpose and intent of continual uninterrupted fellowship with mankind was effected by their habitual sin thus His judgment instead of His love in grace had to be exercised and this caused God sorrow.
+- Vs 6a Sorrow: God knew that man would become this corrupt, so this passage speaks of the broken heartedness of our heavenly Father.
+He had not changed His mind towards mankind, He still loved them, but His purpose and intent of continual uninterrupted fellowship with mankind was affected by their habitual sin thus His judgment instead of His love in grace had to be exercised and this caused God sorrow.
 Society had reached a stage of wickedness that God in love had to destroy that which caused the corruption and this only left 8 people.
-Kind of like a severely frostbitten limb that left on the rest of the body will bring death to the rest of the body so it must be amputated.
+Kind of like a severely frostbitten limb that is left on the rest of the body will bring death to the rest of the body so it must be amputated.

-- 6b Grief: Grief is always the activity of love.
+- Vs 6b Grief: Grief is always the activity of love.
 The word “Grief” means to fabricate or to carve out hurt in the heart of God.
 God’s grief demonstrates two things:

 - The object of His love: Mankind